edu-sharing/php-auth-plugin/Readme.md

 You can create such a registration file by calling `php example/example.php`.
 It will create a private.key file (make sure to savely store this file and never expose it to clients!).
-The generated properties.xml file can than be used to register the app in edu-sharing.
+The generated properties.xml file can than be used to register the app in edu-sharing. (see Pre-Requisites)

 ### Basic workflow & features